notqmail/notqmail.org/notqmail-1.07.md

 ## How to install

-The instructions for building and installing notqmail on a single host are unchanged.
-This release introduces the option to perform a staged install, allowing notqmail to be built and packaged on one machine and run on another.
+The instructions for building and installing notqmail on a single host are unchanged from qmail's.

+notqmail-1.07 also makes it easy to build a package on one machine and run it easily on others.

-On the build host:
+### On the build host:

-    # run the build.
+Customize `conf-users` and `conf-groups`, if needed, and note the names.
+Then build, stage, and create a tarball:

-    make it man
+    $ make it man

-    # package it.
+    $ export DESTDIR=/path/to/staging/directory
-    DESTDIR=/path/to/staging/directory make package
+    $ make package

-    # create a tar archive of the staging directory.
-    tar czf notqmail-1.07.tar.gz -C/path/to/staging/directory
+    $ tar -C ${DESTDIR} -czf notqmail-1.07.tar.gz .

-On the install host:
+### On the install host:

-copy notqmail-1.07.tar.gz and instchown from the build host to the install host.
+Copy over `notqmail-1.07.tar.gz` and `instchown` from the build host.
+Extract the tarball:

-    # untar the contents of the staging directory in to conf-qmail.
-    tar xf notqmail-1.07.tar.gz -C/ --no-overwrite-dir

-    # create qmail system accounts.

-    # fix ownership and file permissions.
+    # gnutar -C / --no-overwrite-dir -xzf notqmail-1.07.tar.gz

+Create users and groups with the names to match the build.
+Then set permissions on installed files:

-    ./instchown
+    # ./instchown